 Her mother’s attention was fully focused on the short distance to the castle entrance.
 Only months before, she’d learned about her birth parents, who were killed in an airplane crash that had left the infant Lacy the lone survivor.
-Further research discovered her biological mother was an artist of some renown, and her father left her the bloodline deed to this castle estate.
+Her search led to a father which led to a bloodline deed to this castle estate.

 Discovering more about their lineage was important to August also, but not as important as it was to her mother.
 The hoped-for bounty of art that lay within the walls of the centuries-old castle was a fascinating draw and an added enticement to make this journey.
 Collecting art for her Tucson, Arizona gallery was her passion.
 Of course, she’d like to learn more about her ancestry and meet her great-grandfather, who, amazingly, was still alive.
 But the art in a castle and inheritance to boot?
 Her palms sweated as she imagined the artists of ages past, perhaps painting a portrait of her ancestors or sculpting a piece for the garden.

 The third reason was only a blip on August’s radar but a driving force for her mom.
-Mom thought an adventurous trip was just what August needed to get past the trauma of her recent divorce.
-She had given up trying to make her believe that as long as her bastard husband didn’t fight her for the gallery, then all was right in the world.
+Mom thought an adventurous trip was what August needed to get past the trauma of her recent divorce.
+She’d given up trying to make her believe that as long as her bastard husband didn’t fight her for the gallery, then all was right in the world.
 And in return, Evan wouldn’t get his reputation destroyed for knowingly selling forgeries.
 She could get past the lost love part; she would never have gotten over losing the gallery.
 Her father had left her the money in his will to purchase it, and she wouldn’t lose it no matter what.

 The castle loomed larger.
 The green-roofed spires of the corner towers poked above the wall surrounding the estate.
 She tapped her toes against the floorboard, anxious to be walking the grounds of the ancient fortress.

 The car slowed then stopped as the mammoth wooden doors towered before them.

-August rolled down her window, stuck her head out and peered upward.
-The square openings, only big enough for a head or maybe guns to poke out, in the turrets on each side of the closed entry appeared empty, understandably so, since not too many conquering armies tried to breach the wall in this century.
+August rolled down her window, stuck her head out, and peered upward.
+The square openings, only big enough for a head or maybe guns to poke out, in the turrets on each side of the closed entry appeared empty, understandably so.
+Not too many conquering armies tried to breach the wall in this century.
 She glanced in either direction.
-If a wall-walk existed at the top, no one strolled along it today.
+If a wall walk existed at the top, no one strolled along it today.

 “Now what?”
 She brought her head back in.
-The cool air followed her, and she reached for a corduroy jacket off the backseat.
+The cool air followed her, and she lifted a corduroy jacket off the backseat.
 July in Tucson was triple digits, but she guessed today’s Austria temperature around seventy.

 Her mother pushed the heel of her hand against the horn.
 After a moment’s blast, they both craned their necks to look out the front windshield.
 The outer grate of iron was recessed into the stone archway above, but the doors, made from foot-wide slats of wood and crosshatched with black iron bolted into the wood at intervals, remained tightly shut.